The Rapture and End Time Prophecies

 Be always on the watch, and pray that you may be able to escape all that is about to happen, and that you may be able to stand before the Son of Man.
 Luke 21: 36

 Matthew 24 The Rapture & The 2nd Coming.

 In Matthew 24, did Jesus refer to the Rapture?

-In Matthew 24, did Jesus teach a coming before the time of judgment and a coming after the time of judgement?
+So, in Matthew 24, did Jesus teach a coming before the time of judgment and a coming after the time of judgement?
 Well, let’s take a look…

 As we see in 1 Thes.
 4:15-17 and John 14:1-3, the Rapture is a special event where Jesus does not come down to Earth, but meets His Church in the air and takes us to be with Him where He is, which is heaven.
 Its specific timing will remain unknown until it actually happens.

 1 Thes.
 4:15 According to the Lord’s word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
 16 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 17 After that, we who are still alive and are left will be (caught up) together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.

 John 14:“Do not let your hearts be troubled.
 You believe in God: believe also in me.
 2 My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?
 3 And if I go and prepare a place for you, I will come back and (take you) to be with me that you also may be (where I am).